Canon 5D Mark III vs Sony A7

 It is notable that the A7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D Mark III does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D Mark III (unlike the A7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 5D Mark III and the A7 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark III was replaced by the Canon 5D Mark IV, while the A7 was followed by the Sony A7 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 5D Mark III and A7 can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Sony A7 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 5D Mark III and the Sony A7?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.